federicosan/isolation/README.md

 The steps below outline a suggested process for completing the project -- however, this is just a suggestion to help you get started.
 A stub for writing unit tests is provided in the `agent_test.py` file (no local test cases are provided).
 (See the [unittest](https://docs.python.org/3/library/unittest.html#basic-example) module for information on getting started.)

 The primary mechanism for testing your code will be the Udacity Project Assistant command line utility.
 You can install the Udacity-PA tool by activating your aind anaconda environment, then running `pip install udacity-pa`.
 You can submit your code for scoring by running `udacity submit isolation`.
 The project assistant server has a collection of unit tests that it will execute on your code, and it will provide feedback on any successes or failures.
-You must pass all test cases in the project assistant before you can complete the project by submitting your report for review.
+You must pass all test cases in the project assistant before you can comple te the project by submitting your report for review.

 0. Verify that the Udacity-PA tool is installed properly by submitting the project.
 Run `udacity submit isolation`.
 (You should see a list of test cases that failed -- that's expected because you haven't implemented any code yet.)